Ethical Farming & Rooibos Certification

 Klipopmekaar is committed to the well-being of our workers and their families, to the long-term preservation of the environment and sustainable farming, and to deliver rooibos products that are of exceptional quality and goodness to our valued customers.

-Klipopmekaar certified organic by ECOCERT SA to supply European (EU), Japanese (JAS) & North American (NOP/USDA) markets.
+Klipopmekaar's products and operations are certified organic by Ecocert SA to supply European (EU), Japanese (JAS) & North American (NOP/USDA) markets.